forhad-dks/blue-team-lab/Readme.md

 ```

-Install Splunk Add-on for Sysmon which will help use to check the logs properly.
+Install Splunk Add-on for Sysmon which will help us to check the logs properly.
 <img width="934" height="479" alt="Sysmon_addon" src="https://github.com/user-attachments/assets/4be5e802-e557-4a5d-ab1d-ebfc500ad8d1" />